-Our investment in technology as well as research and development may not be successful, which may impact our profitability.
+Our investment in technology as well as R&D may not be successful, which may impact our profitability.

-The semiconductor industry requires substantial investment in technology as well as research and development in order to bring to market new and enhanced technologies and products.
-Our research and development expenses were \$148.2 million for the fiscal year ended September 30, 2022.
-In each of the last three fiscal years, we invested in research and development as part of our strategy toward the development of innovative products and solutions to help support our growth and profitability.
-We cannot assure you if, or when, the products and solutions where we have focused our research and development expenditures will become commercially successful.
-In addition, we may not have sufficient resources to maintain the level of investment in research and development required to remain competitive or succeed in our strategy.
+The semiconductor industry requires substantial investment in technology as well as R&D in order to bring to market new and enhanced technologies and products.
+Our R&D expenses were \$148.5 million for the fiscal year ended September 29, 2023.
+In each of the last three fiscal years, we invested in R&D as part of our strategy toward the development of innovative products and solutions to help support our growth and profitability.
+We cannot assure you if, or when, the products and solutions where we have focused our R&D expenditures will become commercially successful.
+In addition, we may not have sufficient resources to maintain the level of investment in R&D required to remain competitive or succeed in our strategy.
 Our efforts to develop new and improved process technologies for use in our products require substantial expenditures that may generate an inadequate return on investment, if any, or may take longer than we anticipate to generate a return.
-For example, we have in the past and may continue to experience additional and new unexpected difficulties, expenses or delays in qualifying and completing certain of our development projects including our GaN-on-Silicon, Silicon Photonics, certain Laser products and our AFRL related process technology transfer.
+For example, we have in the past and may continue to experience additional and new unexpected difficulties, expenses or delays in qualifying and completing certain of our development projects including our GaN-on-Silicon, certain Laser products and our Air Force Research Laboratory related process technology transfer.
 These development risks may be associated with internal MACOM capabilities and/or external factors, which may include, but not limited to, matters with one or more third party foundries, assembly and test suppliers, qualifying related products with our customers and marketing efforts, and we may not be successful in process or product qualification and/or manufacturing cost reductions.
-In addition, we may not realize the competitive advantage we anticipate from related investments and may not realize customer demand for this technology that meets our expectations, any of which could lead to higher than expected operating expense, lower than expected revenue and gross margin, associated charges or otherwise reduce the price of our common stock.
-We may not be successful in our research and development efforts or may not realize the competitive advantages, revenues or profits we anticipate from new products, any of which may lead to higher research and development expense, lower than expected revenues and gross margin and reduced profitability, or may otherwise harm our business or reduce the price of our common stock.
+In addition, we may not realize the competitive advantage we anticipate from related investments and may not realize customer demand that meets our expectations, any of which could lead to higher than expected operating expense, lower than expected revenue and gross margin, associated charges or otherwise reduce the price of our common stock.
+We may not be successful in our R&D efforts or may not realize the competitive advantages, revenues or profits we anticipate from new products, any of which may lead to higher R&D expense, lower than expected revenues and gross margin and reduced profitability, or may otherwise harm our business or reduce the price of our common stock.
 Such results, or anticipated results, may cause us to reevaluate our investment in those areas of our business.